Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 The slower digestion effects of semaglutide can sometimes cause gastrointestinal side effects like nausea, vomiting, or diarrhea, which occur mostly when you first start the medication or increase your dose.
 These side effects can lead to fluid loss, which, if not properly managed, can result in dehydration and an imbalance in electrolytes like sodium and potassium.

 The National Library of Medicine states that one effect of dehydration is fatigue.
-You may feel physically and mentally sluggish if you’re not drinking enough water.
+You may feel physically and mentally sluggish if you don’t drink enough water.

 3. Nutrient deficiency

-A reduced appetite can sometimes lead to unintentional skipping of meals or inadequate intake of essential nutrients like iron, B vitamins, and magnesium, which are crucial for energy production.
+A reduced appetite can sometimes lead to unintentional meal skipping or inadequate intake of essential nutrients, such as iron, B vitamins, and magnesium, which are crucial for energy production.
 However, it’s also possible that a vitamin deficiency was already present before starting the medication.
 Fatigue could be a sign that your body is lacking key nutrients.

 If you’re feeling unusually tired, it might be worth asking your doctor to check your vitamin levels.